How to calculate (and reduce) your churn rate

 Happy customers means returning customers and loyal customers, (as well as the potential for some cheeky highly-rated reviews and recommendations along the way).
 It’s all about the customer lifetime value.

 The trick: get them back before they’re gone.
 When your customers go to cancel, find out why and offer up an unmissable deal to deflect on the cancellation request.
-Think about the reasons your customers might be cancelling, and figure out how you can change their mind.
+Think about why your customers might be cancelling, and figure out how you can change their minds.

 This could be as simple as offering them the option to pause, instead of cancel their account, meaning it’s easier (and more tempting) for them to restart if they do change their mind.